GQuinteroP/GNS/README.md

-# GNS
+# GNS (Georeferenced Noise Sensor)
- A low-cost Georeferenced Noise Sensor based on an ARM32 microcontroller and a digital MEMS microphone.
+ A low-cost Georeferenced Noise Sensor (GNS) based on an ARM32 microcontroller and a digital MEMS microphone.
 The main components are:

 - STM32F411RE: Microcontroller with evaluation board.
 - SPH0645LM4H-B: Digital MEMS microphone with evaluation board.